Monty Python's Life of Brian: Pre-production

-Writing

 The first draft of the screenplay, provisionally titled The Gospel According to St. Brian, was ready by Christmas 1976.
 The final pre-production draft was ready in January 1978, following "a concentrated two-week writing and water-skiing period in Barbados".

-The film would not have been made without Python fan Beatle George Harrison, who set up HandMade Films to help fund it at a cost of £3 million.
-Harrison put up the money for it as he "wanted to see the movie"—later described by Terry Jones as the "world's most expensive cinema ticket."
+Finance originally came from EMI Films under Michael Deeley and Barry Spikings - EMI had distributed Holy Grail.
+However head of EMI, Bernard Delfont, was scared off at the last minute by the subject matter and pulled finance.
+Python fan and former Beatle George Harrison set up HandMade Films along with Denis O'Brien to help fund the film at a cost of £3 million.
+Harrison put up the money for it as he "wanted to see the movie"—later described by Terry Jones as the "world's most expensive cinema ticket".

-The original backers—EMI Films and, particularly, Bernard Delfont—had been scared off at the last minute by the subject matter.
 The very last words in the film are: "I said to him, 'Bernie, they'll never make their money back on this one'", teasing Delfont for his lack of faith in the project.
 Terry Gilliam later said, "They pulled out on the Thursday.
 The crew was supposed to be leaving on the Saturday.
 Disastrous.
 It was because they read the script ... finally."

 As a reward for his help, Harrison appears in a cameo appearance as Mr. Papadopoulos, "owner of the Mount", who briefly shakes hands with Brian in a crowd scene (at 1:08:50 in the film).
 His one word of dialogue (a cheery but out of place Scouse "'ullo") had to be dubbed in later by Michael Palin.